biol-4800/reproducibleResearch/syllabus.md

 - 50 pts Project Substance: Objectives, Code, Visualization.
   - 10pt: project is correct scope, addresses the question, and has tangible output.
   - 10pt: Visualizations and tables compliment the overall findings.
-  - 10pt: References are included.
+  - 10pt: References are included and appropriate.
   - 10pt: The final document is in a format that can be reproduced and is versionable.
   - 10pt: Code is clear, well-documented, and reproducible